ajgitfit/edge/README.md

-# edge based computing
+# computing at the edge
-# using resource limited embedded devices.